 Positron-emission tomography (PET) scan

-During the test, you lie still on an exam table.
-The table slides through the center of the CT scanner.
+During the test, you’ll lie still on an exam table.
+The table slides through the center of the ring-shaped CT scanner.
 The scanner directs a beam of X-rays at a certain part of your body.
 A computer uses the data from the X-rays to make a series of pictures.
 The pictures are put together to create a 3-dimensional picture.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR